Psalms For Life

 they’d outnumber the grains of sand…

-I’d still find myself with you.
+I still find you’re with me.

 19 If only you’d make an end of the wicked, God!